buildwithgrove/path/docusaurus/docs/develop/envoy/introduction.md

 - `StreamAuthDataUpdates`

 :::tip
-Forking the PADS repo is the easiest way to get started, though any gRPC server implementation that adheres to the `gateway_endpoint.proto` service definition should suffice.
+If you wish to implement your own custom database driver, forking the PADS repo is the easiest way to get started, though any gRPC server implementation that adheres to the `gateway_endpoint.proto` service definition should suffice.
 :::

 ## 6. Rate Limiter